Last Updated on: 17th November 2023, 01:07 pm

 How Long Does It Take Sour Crop Treatment to Work?

-How to Prevent Sour Crop?
+How To Prevent Sour Crop?

-- Avoid zinc parrot cages and accessories and choose stainless steel
+- Avoid zinc cages and accessories.

-- Never feed formula that’s too hot or thick
+- Never feed formula that’s too hot or thick.

-- Add probiotics to your parrot’s diet
+- Add probiotics to the parrot’s diet.

 Is Sour Crop Fatal?